tent/tent.io/content/contribute.md

 Developers coming to Tent need a place to start.
 Blog articles, Tutorials, Getting Started guides, and code samples are still in short supply.
 Consider creating

 #### Contribute to the Tent Core
 Tent has many open source elements that need your help and accept pull requests.
-Applications include tentd, the reference server implementation, TentStatus, a Tent microblogging app, and TentAdmin, a server administration app.
+Applications include [tentd](https://github.com/tent/tentd), the reference server implementation, [TentStatus](https://github.com/tent/tent-status), a Tent microblogging app, and TentAdmin, a server administration app.
 Most of these apps were developed to demonstrate basic functionality and shipped with a limited feature set.
 Additions, changes, and forks are welcome.
 The documentation accompanying these projects and the Tent protocol are also community curated.
 All can be found on the [Tent github](http://github.com/tent/).
-Each has a list of TODO priorities in the readme.